Johnnypham7496/users-api/README.md

 3. turn on virtual environment with `. venv/Scripts/activate`

-4. install flask with `pip install flask`

-from here there should be a folder inside of the working directory with venv.
+4. install flask with `pip install flask` from here there should be a folder inside of the working directory with venv.
 To make sure the virtual environment is on --- `refer to step 3`, this implies everytime you close out of terminal meaning that you will need to always check for the `(venv)` at the bottom of the terminal to make sure that your VM is on

-5. `pip freeze > requirement.txt` - will create a requirements text that is installed from the packages and dependencies such as flask in this case if cloning repository already has requirement text then use - `pip install -r requirements.txt`
+5. `pip freeze > requirement.txt` - will create a requirements text that is installed from the packages and dependencies such as flask in this case
+This will also be the same command to update the requirements.txt when installing new packages `pip install -r requirements.txt` - use this command when cloning a repository with an existing requirements.txt

 6. added hello world code and run to test if the code runs